 Jinju in Gyeongsangnam-do also has a unique take on bibimbap.
 It is served with vegetables including cooked fern bracken and bean sprouts on top of steamed rice.
 Then, minced beef and jang guk (clear soybean soup) is mixed in a bowl and served after being garnished with cheongpo (mung bean jelly), yukhoe (beef tartare), and red pepper sauce.
 Yukhoe is the symbol of Jinju bibimbap, but the cooked beef version is also served.
 Yukhoe bibimbap can be commonly found on the menu of restaurants in Jinju, which trace back to the 1920s, when Jinju emerged as an active market in the cattle trade.

 Bibimbap in the sky

-Bibimbap, being Korea’s representative food, played a huge role in making Korean cuisine famous worldwide.
+Bibimbap is a favored in-flight meal among passengers.
 The late singer Michael Jackson is reported to have enjoyed bibimbap many times during his stay in Korea after trying the dish as an in-flight meal.
 Many domestic and international airlines offer bibimbap with steamed rice, finely presented namul and spicy red pepper paste.
-Passengers can enjoy all the fun of mixing their ingredients together.
-The mildly spicy red pepper paste is also available to suit the taste of those not accustomed to it.
+Mild red pepper paste is also available to suit the taste of those not accustomed to eating spicy foods.